The Oasis Institute

 The first-ever Building a Healthier Future Summit in late November 2011 shined a light on one of the most pressing public health problems in our country, childhood obesity.

-James Teufel, Peter Holtgrave and I joined more than 800 leaders from business, education and the community at the summit convened by the Partnership for a Healthier America
+James Teufel, Peter Holtgrave and I joined more than 800 leaders from business, education and the community at the summit convened by the Partnership for a Healthier America in Washington DC.

 It was a thrill to meet First Lady Michelle Obama, honorary chair of the partnership and founder of “Let’s Move.” and witness her deep commitment to engaging everyone in improving the health of our children.

 It was just as exciting to see the broad support for this campaign, as Wal-Mart, the YMCA, Walgreens, the Girl Scouts and other organizations have made major commitments to improve child health by increasing access to fresh healthy food, promoting physical activity and other policy changes.

 “We have begun to see a fundamental change in the conversation in this country about how we feed our kids.
 Every single one of us has a role to play.
 It’s about each of us taking responsibility.”